 ortho-Diethynylbenzene dianion is perhaps the strongest base known to us.
 It was initially synthesized/discovered by a group of researchers in Australia using mass spectrometry.

 Like other superbases, ortho-diethynylbenzene dianion can only be kept in the gaseous phase.
-This, however, provide an ideal environment to measure its basicity levels with greater precision.
-Calculations have shown that ortho-diethynylbenzene dianion has a proton affinity of 1843 kJ/ mol−1 far more than that of hydroxide (1,633.14 kJ/mol).
+This, however, provides an ideal environment to measure its basicity levels with greater precision.

-Furthermore, ortho-diethynylbenzene dianion has two isomers (with the same molecular formula, but different chemical structures); Meta-diethynylbenzene dianion and Para-diethynylbenzene dianion, second and third strongest base ever synthesized.
-Both the isomers, including ortho-Diethynylbenzene dianion, have no known use and exist in the gaseous state.
+Furthermore, ortho-diethynylbenzene dianion has two isomers (with the same molecular formula but different chemical structures): Meta-diethynylbenzene dianion and Para-diethynylbenzene dianion, the second and third strongest base ever synthesized.

 Frequently Asked Questions